Financial-Times/ui-style-guide/index.md

 ##Link Styles

-###Standard Links
+###Standard links

-FT standard links are always FT blue and turn black on hover.
-This applies to all links in content or in any apps.
+FT standard links are coloured FT Blue and turn black on hover.
+This applies to standard inline links in any product or app, unless other rules take precedence in a given situation.

 <iframe width="100%" frameborder='0' scrolling='no' src='comps/demo-links.html'></iframe>

-###Article Links
+###Article headline links
-Article links are an inversion of standard links so appear black and turn blue on hover.
+Article headline links use an inversion of the standard link colours, so appear black initially and turn blue on hover.
 These style links appear on the FT home page and section pages.

 Below is an example of how they typically appear.
-The grey text underneath is the lead body text.
-This is usually a secondary piece of text further describing the article title.
+The grey text underneath is the lead body text, a secondary piece of text further describing the article content.

 <iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link1.html'></iframe>

-###FT top twenty links
-FT.com uses shows a list of articles on its section pages.
-This list is called the top 20.
-The first story is given more prominance with a larger size the following articles are reduced.

-Below is an example of how the first story appears in the top 20.

-<iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link2.html'></iframe>

-Below is an example of how articles appear for the rest of the top 20.

-<iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link1.html'></iframe>

 ##Header
-The Origami header caters for various different types mostly outlined in the regsitry documentation.
+The Origami header caters for various different use cases, mostly outlined in the Regsitry documentation.
 There are however a few UI pointers on those variations.

 ###Promo slot
 in the top right-hand side of the header is a space for a marketing promo ad.
 This will usually be advertising FT products, new tools and services or a subscriptions prompt.
 This promo slot only appears on FT.com sites.
 External products or sites do not have to use this slot.